someengineering/resoto.com/docs/concepts/search/merging-nodes.md

 # Merging Nodes in Search

-While it is possible to query and retrieve a filtered part of the graph, it is sometimes helpful to retrieve structural graph data as part of the node.
+While it is possible to search and retrieve a filtered part of the graph, it is sometimes helpful to retrieve structural graph data as part of the node.

 This approach merges multiple nodes in a graph into one node.
 This combined node can simplify processing the node.